B-rder-ess-Dev-Hub/WDD-Jan2025/week-sixteen/README.md

 - Add Sign In and Sign Up pages for users.
 - Store workouts in Supabase (each user sees only their own workouts).
 - Implement protected routes so only signed-in users can see and manage their workouts.
+- Optionally, add a landing page through which users can login and sign up.

 ---